Applimu/NANDPROP/README.md

 ### `+`/`-`
 Move cursor forwards / backwards <br>
 ### `N`
-Take the bit and the bit infront of the cursor and Nand them together. <br>
+Take the bit and the bit infront of the cursor and nand them together. <br>
 ### `C`
 Copy the bit currently selected and put it to the front of the cursor.
 ### `S`